gyselax/gyselalibxx/src/geometryXVx/geometry/README.md

 7. The type which describes the index of a grid point (representing space, velocity and/or species) (e.g. IndexX).
 8. The type which describes a distance between grid points (e.g. IVectX).
 9. The type which describes the domain on which the grid points are defined (e.g. IDomainX).
-10. The templated type of a field defined on each of the domains (e.g. FieldX<ElementType>).
-A field defines values at each grid point in the provided domain.
+10. The templated type of a field memory block defined on each of the domains (e.g. `FieldMemX<ElementType>`).
+A field memory block allocates values at each grid point in the provided domain.
-11. The type of a field of doubles defined on each of the domains (e.g. DFieldX).
+11. The type of a field memory block of doubles defined on each of the domains (e.g. `DFieldMemX`).
-12. The templated type of a field span defined on each of the domains (e.g. SpanX<ElementType>).
-A span is similar to a reference.
-It provides access to a field or a sub-set of a field, but does not own the data itself.
+12. The templated type of a field defined on each of the domains (e.g. `FieldX<ElementType>`).
+A field is similar to a reference.
+It provides access to a field memory block or a sub-set of a field memory block, but does not own the data itself.
-13. The type of a span of doubles defined on each of the domains (e.g. DSpanX).
+13. The type of a field of doubles defined on each of the domains (e.g. `DFieldX`).
-12. The templated type of a field view defined on each of the domains (e.g. ViewX<ElementType>).
-A view is very similar to a span.
-The only difference is that a view is constant.
-In other words, the data in the underlying field cannot be modified using a view.
+14. The templated type of a constant field defined on each of the domains (e.g. `ConstFieldX<ElementType>`).
-13. The type of a view of doubles defined on each of the domains (e.g. DViewX).
+15. The type of a constant field of doubles defined on each of the domains (e.g. `DConstFieldX`).
 15. Types representing coordinates, and the grid points as well as their indices, distances and domains for the Fourier mode.
 16. A class GeometryXVx detailing some of the above types in a generic way which allows them to be accessed from a context where the final geometry selected is unknown.